Proof Complexity of Linear Logics: Detailed Proofs

-\ThmCFLeToFLe* \begin{proof} We begin by proving the first part, where $D$ is arbitrary, and restrict attention to the case $L=\mathsf{CLL}$.
+\ThmCFLeToFLe* \begin{proof} We begin by proving the first part, where $D$ is arbitrary, and restrict attention to the case $L=\mathsf{LL}$.
 The remaining cases follow by the same argument, simply by restricting the language.
-For the second part, it suffices to address the remaining weakening axiom, which we treat at the end.
+For the second part, it suffices to address the remaining axiom, i.e., weakening, which we treat at the end.

-Let $\pi: A_1, \ldots, A_n$ be an $L$-$\F$ proof of $A$ using the axioms and rules in Tables~\ref{Fig: FL_e} and~\ref{Fig: linear}.
+Let $\pi= A_1, \ldots, A_n$ be an $L$-$\F$ proof of $A$ using the axioms and rules in Tables~\ref{Fig: FL_e} and~\ref{Fig: linear}.
 To construct an $iG_D$-proof of $(\, \Rightarrow A^t)$ with $O(|\pi|)$ many lines, it suffices to establish the following two points.
 First, for any instance $\alpha$ of an axiom of $L$-$\F$, the sequent $(\, \Rightarrow \alpha^t)$ has an $iG_D$-proof with $O(|\alpha|)$ many lines.
 Second, each rule of $L$-$\F$ can be simulated in $iG_D$ by adding only constantly many lines.
 We begin by analyzing the axiom case.

 $\bullet$ Axiom $(\text{id})$: Let $\alpha$ be an instance of the axiom $(\text{id})$.
 Then:

 Clearly, $(\, \Rightarrow \alpha^t)$ has an $iG_D$-proof with $O(1)$ many lines.

 $\bullet$ Axiom $(\text{pf})$: Let $\alpha$ be an instance of the axiom $(\text{pf})$: